macsy-models/.github/CONTRIBUTING.md

    tag it (for further details [read the modeller guide](https://macsyfinder.readthedocs.io/en/latest/modeler_guide/publish_package.html).
    Your package is now available to the community for searching and installing via the *macsydata* utility.

+> **Note:**
-NB: the description of the tag will be by default the last message of your latest commit.
-You may thus want to make it meaningful.
-However of course, the list of the different tagged versions (with tag version numbers) can also be maintained with their desription on the README.md file of the repo.
+> the description of the tag will be by default the last message of your latest commit.
+> You may thus want to make it meaningful.
+However of course, the list of the different
+> tagged versions (with tag version numbers) can also be maintained with their desription
+> on the README.md file of the repo.